HTTP-RPC/Kilo/README.md

 Note that `PATCH` requests may not be supported by all platforms.
 For example, `PATCH` works correctly on Android as of SDK 24 but produces a `ProtocolException` in the Oracle Java 8 runtime.

 #### Argument Map Creation
-Since explicit creation and population of the argument map can be cumbersome, `WebServiceProxy` provides the following static convenience methods to help simplify map creation:
+Since explicit construction and population of the argument map can be cumbersome, `WebServiceProxy` provides the following static convenience methods to help simplify map creation:

     public static <K> Map<K, ?> mapOf(Map.Entry<K, ?>... entries) { ... }
     public static <K> Map.Entry<K, ?> entry(K key, Object value) { ... }

-Using these methods, argument map creation can be reduced from this:
+Using these methods, argument map declaration can be reduced from this:

     HashMap<String, Object> arguments = new HashMap<>();
     arguments.put("a", 2);